alagu/pagoda-demo-blog/_posts/2014-01-08-this-is-a-test.md

 ---
-title: This is a test
+title: This is a tests
 layout: post
-published: true
+published: false
 ---
 And here are the thigns that we do.